Decoding Refractors: Apochromat (APO) vs. Achromat

 A wide variety of lens arrangements and optical designs are possible with apochromatic and achromatic refractors, which can have wildly variable performance.
 It’s important to note that a telescope using any kind of glass can achieve good images, and the correlation of achromats and lower-Abbe glasses with lower performance is purely correlation.

 Slower focal ratio refractors are simply easier to design to a high standard of optical performance because the curvature of the objective lens is weaker and the light cone entering the eyepiece/camera is far less steep.
-However, this, of course, kills the scope’s astrophotographic aspect and limits its achievable field of view for visual use.
+However, this, of course, kills the scope’s deep sky astrophotographic aspect (slow focal ratio requires longer exposure time and stabler mount) and limits its achievable field of view for visual use (longer focal length = narrower field of view).

-A refractor designed for imaging may sacrifice some sharpness at the center of the field of view in exchange for a sharper, flatter field of view (especially at a faster focal ratio), since slightly “fat” stars may not exceed the resolution of the camera sensor being used.
+A refractor designed for imaging may sacrifice some sharpness at the center of the field of view in exchange for a sharper, flatter image across the entire field of view—especially at a faster focal ratio.
+This trade-off is often unnoticeable because the slightly “fat” (less sharp) stars at the very center may not exceed the resolution limit (size of a single pixel) of the camera sensor being used.

-Many refractors have field curvature by default and need a flattener to display a sharp image across the field of a camera, but an eyepiece induces its own aberrations that may cancel this out.
-Ironically, this can mean that refractors designed mainly for imaging (Petzval or not) can have outright nauseating field curvature with an eyepiece.
+Many refractors have field curvature by default and need a flattener to display a sharp image across the field of view of a camera.
+However, eyepieces induces its own aberrations that may cancel this out.
+Ironically, this can mean that refractors designed mainly for imaging—whether Petzval or not—can have outright nauseating field curvature when used with an eyepiece.

 Since all refractors suffer from at least minor chromatic aberration (reduced to practically nonexistent with the best refractor telescopes), it is going to show up more at certain wavelengths than others.
 Depending on the purpose of the telescope and/or other design constraints, the wavelengths this falls under can be adjusted, which is extremely important.